scheldejonas/week8-react1/slides/day2.md

 7. Open the App.js and make some changes
 8. Run the server to see the result
-   Share examples of small components from the hackernews project [here](Ex1_simplecomponent.js) Especially the file: C:\Users\tha\ReactProjects\hackernews\src\Ex1_simplecomponent.js
+   Share examples of small components from the hackernews project [here](../demo/day2/simplecomponent.js) ​

 #### Exercise

 <img align="right" src="../img/hammer.jpg" />

 - Create new create-react-app

 - Create 3 files for 3 ES6 classes that are react components.
-  - First file is the containing component that renders the 2 others (use the **basic template** in this slide.
+  - First file is the containing component that renders the 2 others (use the **basic template** earlier in this slide.
 The containing component also provides the state and the methods to change it.
   - 2 more files can be stateless components
     - first component provides an input field with an onChange attribute
-    - second component shows changes made in the input (by the user) and displays them in a div
+    - second component (the view) shows changes made in the input (by the user) and displays them in a div.

-      - Hint: Let the onChange function in the subcomponent call a changeView function in the containing component. changeView() changes its state -> causing a rerender -> new prop value (from the state) will be re-rendered.
+  ## Now do the tic tac toe tutorial [here](https://facebook.github.io/react/tutorial/tutorial.html)

+  And then do the daily exercise [here](../exercises/UsedCarsEx1.md)

+  and if you want more [here](day2ex.md)